6th May 2022 - 9th May 2022

 You will need to wear comfortable walking boots or sturdy trainers for the walking element of the weekend and we advise you to bring waterproofs given the inclement weather we can experience here in the UK.

 Normal swimwear is adequate for swimming.
 Other swimming accessories, such as wet suits, rash vests, swim shoes, gloves, goggles etc., are not essential but may make you feel more comfortable.

 If you choose to take part in the coasteering activity you will be provided with the equipment needed but we advise you to bring a pair of old, sturdy trainers and some shorts to wear over your wet suit.
 Wet suit boots or neoprene beach shoes are not appropriate.

 You will also need to bring some dry clothes to change into after your swim.
 Your body temperature continues to cool for 20-30 minutes after you exit the water and warming up immediately is essential.
 Loose-fitting clothes, such as big fleecy pyjamas and oversized jumpers, are easier to put on with numb hands and fingers.
 A wooly hat and big gloves or mittens are also helpful.

 Please see the full suggested kit list below.

-Lunch and dinner will be provided as specified in the itinerary below.
+All meals will be provided as specified in the itinerary below.